RadioNoiseE/bd/README.md

 ## Status

-Under development.
+Under development.<br/>
-Currently tested on (Gentoo) Linux and MacOS, should run on Windows.
+Currently tested on Gentoo Linux and MacOS, should run on Windows.

 ## Build